 |Previous College:||Eastern Washington '12|

-A former Eagle who went from walk-on to national champion and All-American in just three years’ time, Nicholas Edwards is EWU’s new wide receivers coach.
+A former Eagle who went from walk-on to national champion and All-American in just three years’ time, Nicholas Edwards will enter his second season as EWU's wide receivers coach in 2015.

 Edwards, 24, began his duties on March 17, 2014.
 The unanimous 2011 NCAA Football Championship Subdivision first team All-American was set to attend training camp with the Edmonton Eskimos of the Canadian Football League in May, but will pass on that opportunity to begin his coaching career.